Ikayseekells/Ikayseekells/README.md

 - 👋 Hi, I’m @Ikayseekells
 - 👀 I’m interested in being a PRO developer
 - 🌱 I’m currently learning programming with chakra
-- 💞️ I’m looking to collaborate on blockchain development community
+- 💞️ I’m looking to collaborate with developers with passion
 - 📫 How to reach me?
 You can contact via GitHub & Instangram "@kayseekells"

 <!---